rullmann/bundlewrap-dnf/README.md

-            'auto_downloads': True, # configure yum-cron and download updates 'auto_update': True, # if auto_downloads: True, also install updates 'update_cmd': 'default', # define which updates will be installed, e.g. 'security' },
+            'auto_downloads': True, # configure yum-cron and download updates 'auto_update': True, # if auto_downloads: True, also install updates 'update_cmd': 'default', # define which updates will be installed, e.g. 'security' 'extra_packages': ['git-email'], # optional, installs any given package with yum },
     }